ermin-sakic/sdn-automated-bootstrapping/emulated-topology/README.md

 * **CON_IP_START** - is the variable that is valid only if you select LOCAL setup.
 Here you can specify the starting IP address of the SDN controllers.
 The specified address is assigned to the first controller.
-If you have specified more than one SDN controller, than all subsequent controllers will be assigned with the IP addresses in the incremental fashion (e.g. SDNC-1 -> 10.10.0.10; SDNC-2 -> 10.10.0.11; ...).
+If you have specified more than one SDN controller, then all subsequent controllers will be assigned with the IP addresses in the incremental fashion (e.g. SDNC-1 -> 10.10.0.10; SDNC-2 -> 10.10.0.11; ...).

 * **AKKA_GOSSIP_PORT** - is the variable valid only if you select the alternative approach.
 It is used to configure tc policers